* Check Against Delivery *

 We also have many local volunteers from the community.
 They are identifiable by their white lanyards and I know are looking forward to helping you.

 Bill McCaffrey, founder of Calgary-based MEG Energy, founded the Halifax Canada Club 8 years ago to ensure that industry’s ideas for international security are included in the conversations here at Halifax.
-Bill, Welcome Back.
-Thank you for being present.
+Bill, welcome back.
+Thank you.

-And Sir Michael Arthur, President of Boeing International, welcome to Halifax.
-I look forward to your panel tomorrow morning.
-Thank you for being present.
+Mr. Marc Allen, President of Boeing International, welcome back Marc.
+I look forward to your panel this afternoon.

 Together, the Halifax Canada Club ensures that the work we do here this weekend, and throughout the year, will continue.
 In short, without them, there would be no Halifax International Security Forum.

-Nancy, Sir Michael, Ahmet, Bill and senior members of their teams will be identified this weekend by their gold lobster lapel pin: when you have a chance, please thank them for their very generous support.
+Marc, Savas, Ahmet, Nancy, Bill, and senior members of their teams will be identified this weekend by their gold lobster lapel pin: when you have a chance, please thank them for their very generous support.

 Like this: Thank you for your very generous support.

 Thank you also to NATO.
-Your support since the beginning has been fundamental and I’m glad to have Deputy Secretary General Mircea Geoanna with us this weekend for the first time
+Your support since the beginning has been fundamental and I’m glad to have Deputy Secretary General Rose Goettemoeller with us this weekend.
+Welcome back.

-Thank you Foreign Affairs Magazine, Foreign Policy Magazine, our media partners.
+Thank you Foreign Affairs Magazine, Foreign Policy Magazine, and new this year, Politico, our media partners.

 Thank you to the Government of Canada, the Department of National Defence, the Canadian Forces and the Atlantic Canada Opportunities Agency, ACOA, for your enthusiastic support.
 Your agencies have believed in what we do since the beginning and we are very grateful.